 Yeah, absolutely.
 On our website, we have virtual classes Monday through Sunday.
 All of the instructors are trying to stick as possible to a schedule as close to what they were doing before.
 Some people have poles at home, some people don’t so we’re tweaking the classes to adapt to everyone.
 We’re doing our best to maintain the pole classes culture and community because we love it so much and we’re all missing it.

-It’s unfortunate that liquor sales are at it’s all-time high.
+It’s unfortunate that liquor sales are at their all-time high.
 I see a 55-percent increase, which means people are stuffing their feelings, soaking with alcohol and poor choices in food and such.
-I’m always encouraging people to stay on some kind of structure during this time because during a health crisis you need your body to function at its ultimate peak ability.
+I’m always encouraging people to stay on some kind of structure during this time because, during a health crisis, you need your body to function at its ultimate peak ability.

 It is.
-But that is why it so critical to be active.
+But that is why it is so critical to be active.
 Movement is medicine.
 Just because you’re home doesn’t mean you can’t move.
-We can always find ways to move whether you’re with your children or you’re alone, there’s always opportunities to get the heart rate up.
+We can always find ways to move whether you’re with your children or you’re alone, there are always opportunities to get the heart rate up.

 About Alexis Romano